 Rei Yamada is a psychotherapist bilingual in English and Japanese.
 She is a Licensed Marriage Therapist in California, USA.

 Ms. Yamada completed a Master’s Degree in Psychology from Golden Gate University in 2009.
 In her early career, she worked at various local non-profit and government mental health agencies in the Bay Area.
-She shifted her focus on her own private practice 4 years ago.
+She shifted her focus to her own private practice 4 years ago.

 She enjoys working with clients of all ages with diverse and multicultural backgrounds.
 Her clinical interests include depression, anxiety, trauma, life transitions, grief and loss, children’s mental health, identity issues, and immigrant/acculturation issues.

 Her training includes humanistic and mindful approaches, psychodynamic therapy, existential therapy, expressive art therapy, family therapy, play therapy, Yoga, and essential oils.
-She utilizes various therapeutic modalities to fit client’s goals and individual needs.
-She is also a certified yoga teacher and utilizes mindfulness to help her clients deepen their body and mind connection.
+She utilizes various therapeutic modalities to fit the client’s goals and individual needs.
+She is also a certified yoga teacher and utilizes mindfulness to help her clients deepen their body and mind connections.

-Key Concepts: bilingual, psychodynamic therapy, existential therapy, expressive art therapy, family therapy, depression, anxiety, trauma, grief and loss.
+Key Concepts: bilingual, psychodynamic therapy, existential therapy, expressive art therapy, family therapy, depression, anxiety, trauma, grief, and loss.

 o Psychodynamic Therapy: a type of talk therapy similar to psychoanalytic therapy during which a client is invited to speak about whatever they feel they would like to.
 Psychodynamic therapy places a focus on how the individual interacts with their external environment.